JumaJuiceTime/CairnHack/Blood Moon's Gaze/wardens-guide/variable-difficulty.md

 ### Evening The Odds

 > Freya is facing off against a Wood Troll after being separated from the rest of the party.
 Pinned between the creature and a cave wall, she has no choice but to engage in direct combat.
-She has already passed her initial DEX save and thus gets to attack before her opponent.
+She has already passed her initial AGL save and thus gets to attack before her opponent.

 **Freya**: _"I know I can't beat this guy fair and square, so I'd like to know if there is anything nearby that might even the odds a bit.
 I grew up on the streets, which means I know how to fight dirty.
 I'd like to try and blind him without getting clobbered in the process.
 What are my options?"_

 **Warden**: _"I'll roll a Die of Fate to see how dusty things are around here.
 A 4!
 Alright, there is definitely some dust between you and your opponent, but you might need to get close to him in order to scoop some up.
-You'll need to make a DEX save."_
+You'll need to make a AGL save."_

 > Freya rolls a 13: a success!